samwell-ho/openpgp-ca/doc/src/keys-import.md

 Now, as the user, we're going to mark the OpenPGP CA key as trusted introducer.
-This means that the user trusts the CA to authenticate keys on the user's behalf (this is expected in OpenPGP CA).
+This means that the user trusts the CA to authenticate keys on their behalf (this is expected in OpenPGP CA).

 First, we import the OpenPGP CA's public key: